harshit4032/Harshit.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-running about-icon"></span>
-I love to explore extracurricular activities including arts and sports.
-I'm a professional cricketer(Bowling All-rounder) and a basketball player.
-I also occasionally do sketching and paining.
-I can also do a backflip and gymnastics.
+I love exploring a wide range of extracurricular activities, especially in arts and sports.
+I’m a professional cricketer (bowling all-rounder) and an active basketball player.
+Beyond sports, I occasionally indulge in sketching and painting to express my creative side.
+I also enjoy gymnastics—and yes, I can pull off a backflip!

 <!-- Include Font Awesome for Instagram icon -->
 <link